WCIC

 WCIC is a Christian adult contemporary music station in Peoria, Illinois.
 It is licensed to the nearby suburb of Pekin and owned by the University of Northwestern – St. Paul.
 Studios are located in northwest Peoria.

 Repeaters

 In addition to the main station at 91.5, WCIC simulcasts on full-power satellites WPRC 88.7 in Sheffield, Illinois (serving Sterling and Rock Falls), WSCT 90.5 in Springfield, Illinois and relays via an additional five translators.
-Between them, WCIC's network stretches across most of west-central Illinois.
+Between them, WCIC's network stretches across most of west-central Illinois and eastern Iowa.